-Message from Paul Laity, local Sector Inspector for Devonport and West.
+Message from Greg Hodgkiss, local Sector Inspector

 In this winter edition of our quarterly newsletter, we are sharing information and community news.
 Keep informed about how you can stay safe from spiking and scams, find out updates on local issues and priorities, as well as vital crime prevention advice for Christmas and New Year.